longatroniks/faculty-app/README.md

-# RIT Information Sciences & Technologies Faculty App Website
+# RIT Information Sciences & Technologies Faculty App Website (2022)

-## Project Modernization: .NET 6 to .NET 8
+## Project Modernization: 2022 to 2025

-This project is currently undergoing modernization from .NET 6 to .NET 8.
+This project was made in 2022, and is currently undergoing modernization from .NET 6 to .NET 8.
 The application is a web interface for Rochester Institute of Technology's Information Sciences & Technologies department, providing information about degrees, faculty, and employment opportunities.

 ## Project Overview